languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  and the GNU Lesser General Public License (LGPL)
  (see http://sslmitdev-online.sslmit.unibo.it/linguistics/morph-it.php).

+ Polish:
+ The Polish data for part-of-speech tagging is from Morfologik project, licensed on LGPL or BSD (see http://morfologik.blogspot.com).

  Romanian:
  The Romanian data for part-of-speech tagging is developed by Ionuț Păduraru (http://www.archeus.ro).
 It's being released here on LGPL license.

+ Russian:
+ Russian dictionary originally developed by www.aot.ru and licensed under LGPL. http://www.aot.ru/download.php file rus-src-morph.tar.gz It was partially converted to fsa format in 2008 by Yakov.

  Slovak:
  The Slovak data were created by Zdenko Podobný based on Slovak National